denwii/RawStopAssist_OTD_Plugin/README.md

 The cursor always follows the **exact path of the pen**.
 The filter only changes *when* the cursor reaches each point on that path, by showing where the pen was a few milliseconds ago.

-1. **Moving → RAW.** Output equals input.
+1. **Moving → RAW.** The output is identical to the input, including when you slow down and speed up again without stopping.
-2. **You stop on a circle → the filter arms itself.** Once the pen has been still for ~12 ms, the cursor starts trailing the pen by up to *Restart dwell* ms. While the pen is still, this lag is invisible, and it never times out.
-You can sit on a stack as long as you like.
+2. **You stop on a circle → the filter arms itself.** Once the pen has been still for ~12 ms (within a small, noise-adaptive radius), the restart delay builds up gradually, up to *Restart dwell*.
+While the pen is still, this delay is invisible, and it never times out.
+   You can sit on a stack for seconds; sensor noise does not use up the assist.
 3. **You move off → the cursor stays on the circle.** From the very first report of the restart the cursor is already behind, so it stays put for about *Restart dwell* ms. No prediction and no late freeze.
-4. **Catch-up → back to RAW.** After *Hold time*, the lag shrinks to zero along an ease-out curve.
+4. **Catch-up → back to RAW.** After *Hold time*, the delay shrinks to zero along an ease-out curve.
 There are no jumps or teleports, and no speed step when the cursor rejoins the pen.

-**Flow aim** works the same way.
-After a jump, when the pen slows sharply near a circle without stopping, the cursor slows down a bit more than the pen.
-It then speeds up a bit harder when you re-accelerate toward the next circle, which feels snappier.
-Streams and slow aim are left alone.

 ---

 ## Installation

+**Plugin Manager:** open the Plugin Manager in OpenTabletDriver and install `Raw_Stop_Assist_OTD_v0.7.0.zip` from file (or drag the zip into the window).
+The zip contains the DLL and this README at its root.

+**Manual:**
 1. Close OpenTabletDriver.
-2. Copy the `Raw_Stop_Assist_OTD_v0.6.0` folder into
+2. Copy the `Raw_Stop_Assist_OTD_v0.7.0` folder into
    `%LOCALAPPDATA%\OpenTabletDriver\Plugins\`.
+3. Restart OTD.

-3. Restart OTD and enable **RAW Stop Assist v0.6 · Restart Only** in the Filters tab.
+Then enable **RAW Stop Assist v0.7 · Restart Only** in the Filters tab.

 **Enable only one RAW Stop Assist version at a time.** Older versions can stay installed, but their effects stack if more than one is enabled.